programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

     dtypes: int64(3)
     memory usage: 75.0 KB

-In the other DFs, the FIPS is an `object` (=string) datatype.
-Here, they've been loaded as numbers (`int64`).

-To join the DFs, the fields need to be the same datatype.
-The next code cell
+In the earlier Census DF, the FIPS varible was an `object` (=string) datatype.
+In this DF, Pandas as imported `STATE` and `COUNTY` as integers.
+To combine these values to create the FIPS value for each county, the next code cell:

 1. Converts the numbers to string values -- with [.astype(str)](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.astype.html)
 1. Adds leading zeros -- with .str.[zfill](https://www.geeksforgeeks.org/python-pandas-series-str-zfill/)(2)
 1. Combines the two string variables to create a string `FIPS` column

-The next code block does these three steps.

 ```python
 pop_df['STATE'] = pop_df['STATE'].astype(str).str.zfill(2) # convert to string, and add leading zeros